camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 <span className="callout">3</span>

-A duplicated tweet gets rejected by twitter.
+A duplicated tweet gets rejected by Twitter.

 #### Testing the happy path

 The happy path is kind of the default scenario with a positive outcome, so no exceptions or errors or deviations are experienced.

-Fully test the *Happy Path* in one (big) test method.
+Fully test the happy path in one (big) test method.
 This makes sure you have one consistent data flow in your process.
-Additionally it is easy to read and to understand, making it a great starting point for new developers to understand your process / process test case.
+Additionally, it is easy to read and to understand, making it a great starting point for new developers to understand your process and process test case.

-You were already exposed to the happy path in our example, which is the scneario that the tweet gets approved:
+You were already exposed to the happy path in our example, which is the scenario that the tweet gets approved:

 ```java
 @Test